A traditional firm with a modern approach

 The duty includes having regular inspections and a system of identifying any likely risk of injury and a duty to take all proper steps to carry out any remedial work that is necessary.
-In your case the accident might have been caused by poor or defective lighting in the car park or an absence of warning notices all of which should have been considered by the hotel management and if not the hotel is likely to be found to be in breach of the duties owed to you including the statutory duties of The Occupiers Liability Act 1957.
+In your case, the accident might have been caused by poor or defective lighting in the car park or an absence of warning notices, all of which should have been considered by the hotel management and if not, the hotel is likely to be found to be in breach of the duties owed to you including the statutory duties of The Occupiers Liability Act 1957.

-At Taylor Fordyce we have experienced lawyers who are able to advise and assist you if you have had a similar experience to this one and need advice about a personal injury claim or another litigation matter.
+At Taylor Fordyce, we have experienced lawyers who are able to advise and assist you if you have had a similar experience to this one and need advice about a personal injury claim or another litigation matter.

-I have been served with a statutory demand for a debt I do not owe, can I ignore it?...
+I have been served with a statutory demand for a debt I do not owe, can I ignore it?

-NO. You must not ignore it.
-If you do nothing the creditor could issue a Bankruptcy Petition against you or (if you are a limited company) issue a Petition to wind up the company.
+No, you must not ignore it.
+If you do nothing, the creditor could issue a Bankruptcy Petition against you or (if you are a limited company) issue a Petition to wind up the company.

-There are guidance notes included in the statutory demand explaining that you will only have 18 days after being served in which to respond to the demand which means either by paying the debt or agreeing a payment plan or if it is disputed by issuing an application at the court to set aside the demand (individuals) or serving notice of dispute with an explanation as to why it is disputed (companies).
+There are guidance notes included in the statutory demand explaining that you will only have 18 days after being served in, which to respond to the demand which means either by paying the debt or agreeing on a payment plan or if it is disputed by issuing an application at the court to set aside the demand (individuals) or serving notice of dispute with an explanation as to why it is disputed (companies).

-If the permitted time has already expired you can still seek permission from the court to apply out of time but that is not guaranteed to succeed and is therefore a risk; at the very least you are likely to be ordered to pay the creditor’s costs of the late application even if you do not owe the debt.
+If the permitted time has already expired, you can still seek permission from the court to apply out of time, but that is not guaranteed to succeed and is, therefore, a risk; at the very least, you are likely to be ordered to pay the creditor’s costs of the late application even if you do not owe the debt.